-This is the true, unshackled reality of Book Marketing – and what to do about it.
-If you can stomach the facts and implement the advice, you can make a career as an author.
+This is the true, unshackled reality of book sales- and what to do about it.
+If you can stomach the facts and implement the advice, you can plan for success.

 So you’ve completed your first book – congratulations!
 It’s no easy task, you are to be commended, and that’s sincere – I’ve done it, I know what you’ve been through.